 Drought turned out to be a boon in discovering the buried rooms and other details hidden by the cave.
 The treasure hunting off the cave stalled the public’s access to this ancient gem until the 1930s.

 Open Hours: Monday, Tuesday, Friday, and Saturday – 9 am to 5 pm, Sundays – 12 pm to 5 pm

 3. Onyx Cave

-Six miles away from the east of Eureka spring resides the Onyx Cave that has received public recognition since 1893 and is considered the oldest cave in Arkansas.
+6 miles away from the east of Eureka spring resides the Onyx Cave which has received public recognition since 1893 and is considered the oldest cave in Arkansas.